epage/cargo-script-mvs/0000-cargo-script.md

 - [`gorun`](https://github.com/erning/gorun/) attempts to bring that experience to a compiled language, go in this case
   - `gorun <file>` to build and run a file
   - Implicit garbage collection for build cache
-  - Project metadata is specified in HEREDOCs in comments
+  - Project metadata is specified in HEREDOCs in regular code comments

 Perl
 - [Re-interprets the `#!`](https://stackoverflow.com/questions/38059830/how-does-perl-avoid-shebang-loops)